 If you are seeking a location in the center of it all, you’ve found a home in Sandy Springs.
 Positioned in the heart of the metro area, Sandy Springs offers convenient access to the surrounding communities including Midtown and Downtown Atlanta.
 Interstate I-285 and Georgia 400 provide those needing to travel north, east, south or west, easy access.

 The geographic heart of the metropolitan Atlanta area rests in Sandy Springs.
 Two limited access highways: Georgia 400 (running north-south) and I-285 (running east-west) intersect Sandy Springs, enhancing travel throughout the metro area.
 The city is served by four MARTA rail stations within its Perimeter marketplace, with a direct route to Hartsfield-Jackson International Airport.
 The city is served by four MARTA bus routes and 13 GRTA Xpress routes serving commuters from Cumming and Conyers to the Perimeter area.

 Traffic is a challenge faced throughout the metro Atlanta area, especially as growth is predicted to continue in the region.
 The City has invested in and continues to focus on, transportation improvements.
 The City invests almost 20 percent of its annual budget in capital projects with a goal to improve mobility.
 Dollars are spent on existing infrastructure to help it function more efficiently.
 The City is also expanding its traffic technology systems.
 For example, the commute on Roswell Road is now 32 hours less per year than it was in 2005 due to the investment in traffic management technology providing traffic signal timing based on real-time traffic counts.
 In November 2016, voters approved a .75 cent tax as part of a T-SPLOST initiative, which will accelerate a large number of traffic efficiency improvements, as well as multi-modal programs creating sidewalks and bike paths, in addition to last mile connectivity needed to enhance transit use.

 Headquarters for Headquarters

-Of the 15 2017 Fortune 500 companies headquartered in the metro Atlanta area, four are located within Sandy Springs.
+Of the Fortune 500 companies headquartered in the metro Atlanta area, four are located within Sandy Springs.
 The city is also home to three Fortune 1000 companies.